-|Goering with wife Emmy, daughter Edda and Hitler|
+|Goering with wife Emmy, daughter Edda, and Hitler|

-Goering's sexual proclivities are of interest to people for some reason, so this is a good time to look at the eccentricities of Hermann Goering and how that might relate or not relate to his sexuality.
+Was Hermann Goering a Homosexual?Goering's sexual proclivities are of interest to people for some reason, so this is a good time to look at the eccentricities of Hermann Goering and how that might relate or not relate to his sexuality.
 If you want to just assume things in this area, well, lots of people do.
 If you want the truth, though, you have to understand a little bit about the man himself and put everything into context.

 |Goering with his pet lion, which he allowed to roam the grounds of Carinhall.
 Today, we would call him 'eccentric.'
 He had the funds to indulge his eccentricities.|

-|Goering in traditional hunting garb at Hitler's place|
+|Goering in traditional hunting garb at Hitler's Berghof estate.|

 cross-dress in their uniforms.
 This was considered 'funny' (the girls invariably are laughing) and probably also sexual.
 Thus, the gender lines were weirdly blurred during the Third Reich in ways that are very difficult for us to fully understand.
 Perhaps it was a case of men being so masculine and authoritative that they got a thrill out of playing the submissive role.

-|Goering showing his, um, unique fashion sense|
+|Goering showing his, um, unique fashion sense.|

-|Hermann Goering at his dressing table, cheeks nicely rouged.|
+|Hermann Goering at his dressing table with cheeks nicely rouged.|